Long-tailed paradise whydah: Description

-Viduidae species differ from one another in size, in breeding plumage and color, and in the songs used for mating.
-These long-tailed paradise whydahs are hard to distinguish between males and females.
-Usually these paradise whydah finches grow to about 13 centimeters in length and weigh about 21 grams.
-Female whydahs tend to have a grey bill and feathers that are greyish-brown with blackish streaks along with their under tail feather being more white.
-Similarly, males during the non-breeding season tend to have mostly browner plumage with black stripes on the crown, black parts along the face, and deeper brown color for the chest and creamer color for the abdomen However, breeding males have black heads and back, the rusty colored breast, a bright yellow nape, and white abdomen with broad, elongated black tail feathers that can grow up to 36 centimeters or more.
+Breeding male long-tailed paradise whydahs have black heads and back, a rusty coloured breast, a bright buffy-yellow nape, and white abdomen with broad, elongated black tail feathers that can grow up to 36 cm or more.
+When in non-breeding plumage, males are hard to distinguish from females, and in general, from other Viduidae species, as these differ from one another in size, in non-breeding plumage and colour, and in the songs used for mating..
+Usually, they are about 13 cm in length and weigh about 21 grams.
+Females tend to have a grey bill and feathers that are greyish-brown with blackish streaks along with their under tail feather being more white.
+Males during the non-breeding season tend to have mostly browner plumage with black stripes on the crown, black parts along the face, and deeper brown colour for the chest and creamer colour for the abdomen.